Ekumen-OS/beluga/beluga_amcl/docs/ros2-reference.md

 `pose`
 : Mean and covariance of the estimated pose distribution published as `geometry_msgs/msg/PoseWithCovarianceStamped` messages (assumed Gaussian), using a system default QoS policy.

+`likelihood_field`
+: Likelihood field published as `nav_msgs/msg/OccupancyGrid` messages, using a system default QoS policy with transient local durability.
+It will be published with every map update but only if a likelihood field based sensor model was configured as `laser_model_type`.
+: Only published if `debug` is `true`.

 ### Subscribed topics